We use cookies to make sure you get the best experience.

 You’ll avoid miscommunication

-• When dissatisfied, customers are less inclined to make the extra effort to communicate in a second language.
+• If they are unhappy, customers are less willing to try hard to communicate in another language.

-Therefore, providing customer service in the customer's local language can effectively prevent these issues!
+So, providing service in the customer's local language is an effective way to eliminate these problems.

 You'll gain a competitive advantage